What Does Psalm 23:1 Mean?

 A Prayer of Response

-Lord, thank You for being my shepherd.
+Lord, thank you for being my shepherd.
 I admit I often act like I have to lead myself, and I end up tired and worried.
-Today, I choose to trust You.
-Lead me, feed me, and help me rest in Your care.
-You are all I need.
-Amen.
+Today, I choose to trust you.
+Help me believe that with you as my guide, I truly lack nothing I need.
+Lead me, protect me, and help me rest in your care.
+I'm following you.

 Related Scriptures & Concepts